Embedded Domain Walls and Electroweak Baryogenesis: Electroweak Baryogenesis from Embedded Walls

 For massless fermions, chemical potentials and perturbations in the associated number density $\delta n$ are related via \be \delta n = \frac{\mu T^2}{12} \ee such that equation \eqref{eq:baryonnumber1} may be rewritten at sufficiently large temperatures as

 where $n_{b,L}, n_{l,L}$ denote the total number densities of left-handed baryons and leptons.

-CP violation on the domain wall can, for example, be achieved by introducing a second Higgs doublet such that CP violation occurs from a relative phase $\theta$ between the two Higgs fields.
-This leads, for sufficiently thin walls as will be realized in our scenario, to differences between reflection coefficients of particles and anti-particles on the domain wall.
+The CP violation on the domain wall due to the relative phase $\theta$ between the two Higgs fields in the two-Higgs-doublet model leads, for sufficiently thin walls as will be realized in our scenario, to differences between reflection coefficients of particles and anti-particles on the domain wall.

 In the following, we fix our coordinates such that the domain wall lies in the $xy$-plane at $z = 0$.
 Let us denote the reflection coefficient for right-handed fermions incident from the unbroken phase by $R_{R\to L}^u$ and the transmission coefficient from the unbroken to the broken phase by $T_R^{u\to b}$.
 Furthermore, denoting by $\bar{L}$ and $\bar{R}$ the CP-conjugates of left- and right-handed particles, respectively, it was found that the difference satisfies \cite{Joyce2}